Three University of Warwick AS students talk about what to think about when starting university.

 Liaise with your department to help them understand what is helpful for you and what you may find challenging

-Invite you to the early arrivals programme so that you can come to campus early and settle into your accommodation
+Invite you to the transition programme so that you can come to campus early and settle into your accommodation

-- Help you apply for Disabled Student Allowance
+- Help you apply for the Disabled Student Allowances

 - Invite you to one of our group feedback sessions to discuss your experience of support and any future improvements